Thursday, September 22, 2016

 View over the city and the Ponte Vecchio

 A dormant Iris Garden lay below the terrace – May is the time to be in Florence if you want to see an international collection of blooms befitting the city’s floral symbol.
 From here, we made our way up to San Salvatore al Monte.
 It’s a tiny and somewhat plain church after all of Florence’s wealth and exuberance.
-I’m sure it has a history but none of my books explains it, however our turistico-ing bus talk-fest told us that Michelangelo favoured it for its simplicity.
+I’m sure it has a history but none of my books explains it, however our touristico-ing bus talk-fest told us that Michelangelo favoured it for its simplicity.

-Wood carving (?) in San Salvatore
+Wood carving (perhaps) in San Salvatore

 San Miniato al Monte